2026 AR-BIC: Transformative Technologies: Paving the Way for a Brighter Future

 Workshop

-Hands-on Practice to Customize ChatGPT for Your Research
+Hands-On Practice to Build Your AI-Assisted Research Workflows

 Registration and Poster Sign Up